 The outside shell of all the breast implants are made of solid silicone.
 Most breast implants are filled with a type of silicone gel (Cohesive gel).
 Silicone used in this way has been proven to be safe and is not associated with any known long term health risks.
 Some breast implants are hollow and can be filled with saline (salt water) though these are rarely used in Australia as they may not feel as natural as silicone gel breast implants and tend to ripple more.

-The breast implants can have a smooth or a textured surface and are either round or tear-drop shaped (anatomical).
-Smooth breast implants may be inserted through a smaller incision in some cases and are all round.
+The implants can have a smooth or a textured surface and are either round or tear-drop shaped (anatomical).
+Smooth implants may be inserted through a smaller incision in some cases and are all round.

 They are usually placed by the plastic surgeon in a sub-muscular position rather than sub-glandular as this has been shown to reduce long term problems such as “capsular contracture”.
 Round breast implants provide more fullness at the top of the breast and a deeper cleavage whilst anatomical breast implants usually appear more natural with a gentle slope to the upper part of the breast.
 They may also help to camouflage early sagging in the breasts by pushing the nipple outwards more in the lower part and therefore making the nipple look higher when viewed from the front (Pendulum effect).

 Both round and anatomical breast implants are available with varying degrees of projection, depending on the volume the patient is seeking for their breast augmentation and will have the effect of either a subtle appearance or bolder and full appearance.
-In Perth, Mr Hanikeri utilises temporary sizers placed inside a bra as well as 3D computer generated images to help patients assess their options and make decisions about which breast implants will help them achieve the breast size and shape they desire.
+In Perth, Mr Hanikeri utilises temporary sizers placed inside a bra as well as 3D computer generated images to help patients assess their options and make decisions about which implants will help them achieve the breast size and shape they desire.

 The initial breast augmentation consultation in Perth is usually to determine the “look” the patient is after and to make sure the breast augmentation surgery is appropriate and can be safely performed.
 Dr Hanikeri recommends a second appointment which focuses on answering any questions, completing the paperwork and making sure the surgical plan is clear and well understood.
 It is rare to require more than two consultations before breast augmentation surgery, however if required, Mr Hanikeri is happy to see the patients as many times as they require.